😊 Happy Emoticons

 Happy emoticons are the most widely used text expressions online.
 From the classic smiley :) to the enthusiastic grin :D, these simple character combinations have been brightening digital conversations since the early days of the internet.

 The original smiley emoticon :) was proposed by Scott Fahlman at Carnegie Mellon University in 1982 as a way to indicate jokes on message boards.
-It quickly became the universal shorthand for friendliness and positivity in text communication.
+It became a widely recognized shorthand for friendliness and positivity in text communication.

 How to Use Happy Emoticons